 It seems simple.
-In its purest form, I suppose it is simple on the surface.
-But (as illustrated in in Section 8) it would go against everything that a basic income, and welfare programme, would should aim achieve.
+A pure UBI is indeed simple on the surface.
+But (as illustrated in Section 8) it would go against everything that a basic income and welfare programme would and should aim achieve.

 A pure basic income programme assumes that every individual in a nation requires the same amount of subsidy in order to give them the opportunity to live ‘adequately’.
 But that is far from the case.

 If you implemented a pure and generous basic income system, you might be able to give everyone the minimum needed to live ‘adequately’.
 You might be able to target the poorest, but you’d also be targeting it towards those who aren’t in need.